Billionaire Profile

 Early Life and Education

-Jack Dangermond was born Paul Jacob Dangermond on July 23, 1945, in Loma Linda, California.
-His parents were Dutch immigrants who owned a plant nursery in Redlands, California.
-Growing up, Dangermond gained a deep appreciation for the environment and landscapes, which influenced his later career.
-He attended California State Polytechnic University, Pomona, where he earned a Bachelor of Science degree in Landscape Architecture.
-He then pursued a Master of Urban Planning from the University of Minnesota and a Master of Landscape Architecture from Harvard University Graduate School of Design in 1969.
+Born Paul Jacob Dangermond on July 23, 1945, in Loma Linda, California, Jack Dangermond grew up in Redlands, California.
+His parents, Dutch immigrants, owned a plant nursery, instilling in him an early appreciation for the environment and an entrepreneurial spirit.
+He graduated from Redlands High School in 1963 and pursued higher education in landscape architecture and urban planning.
+He earned a Bachelor of Science degree in landscape architecture from California State Polytechnic University, Pomona, a Master of Urban Planning from the University of Minnesota, and a Master of Landscape Architecture from Harvard University in 1969.

 Rise to Success